isabella232/journey-orchestration-learn.en-1/help/understanding-journey-orchestration.md

 [!UICONTROL Journey Orchestration] allows you to build real-time orchestration use cases leveraging contextual data stored in events or data sources.

-[!UICONTROL Journey Orchestration] is an [!UICONTROL application service] integrated with the Adobe Experience Platform.
+[!UICONTROL Journey Orchestration] is an application service integrated with the Adobe Experience Platform.
 It provides an intelligent and open ecosystem to activate all relevant live data through scalable, event-based engagement across any channel your business requires from marketing to operations to service. [!UICONTROL Journey Orchestration] can leverage any data from the Adobe Experience Platform and any external delivery system to create and deliver compelling experiences.

 The video below introduces